awais-join/urlShortener/Url-Shortener/README.md

 ## Approach

 For each incoming request for URL shorten i used redis to generate(Increment) base10 id.
-Then i converted base10 id to base62 Id.
+Then i convert base10 id to base62 id.
 Used Jedis(Redis client for Java) to store base62 id as key and URL value.
 I used double posting approach for accessing existing base62 id for existing url in store.

 ## Installation